ROARING FORK RIVER REPORT

 OVERALL RATING: 6 out of 10 though some local anglers would argue that it's rating at least an 8 out of 10.
 If you know the river well and enjoy pocket water fishing, this upper section of river is right up your alley.

-THE SHORT AND SWEET: Bye, bye runoff.
-It's summer time and the fishing and water conditions are much, much improved now.
+THE SHORT AND SWEET: It's summertime and the fishing and water conditions are much, much improved now.
 In general, look for the fish to be stacked up in the softer water eating general attractor patterns.
-Hatches are consisting of predominately caddis, BWOs and midges.
-Stoneflies, PMD and green drake nymphs are also fishing well.
+Hatches are consisting of predominately caddis, PMDs, BWOs and midges.
+Stoneflies, PMD and BWO nymphs are also fishing well.
 And of course, don't count out the San Juan Worm either.
 Look for the fishing to go from 0-100 in no time flat!
 Right now it feels like the calm before the storm, where the locals and fish-bums are taking advantage of the conditions before the crowds of summer roll in in the coming weeks.
 Fish the softer pockets and seams and you'll get em!

 IN DEPTH REVIEW: Hatches are anywhere from sporadic to good, and vary wildly with the weather.
 As we often preach at this time of year, success will come to you if you fish the softer sections of water instead of standing in them.
 In a nutshell, it's more presentation oriented than fly oriented out there right now.
 As the river continues to drop and warm, hatches will become more prevelant and the fishing will only continue to improve.